KirbyDD/Enigma/README.md

 100% Test coverage.
 No Mock or Stub.

 ## Version control => 2.
-Didn't get to 20 commits but almost all of my commit's only dealt with 1 file or me fixing a type in an additional file
+Almost all of my commit's only dealt with 1 file or me fixing a type in an additional file